top of page

 Now, my work evolves into “bricolage” (the term inspired by Lévi-Strauss and Griselda Pollock).
 I collaborate with found artworks, vintage posters, and kitsch, letting their "ghost images" guide me.
 The process is a dialogue, embracing chance and layered meaning.

-As a feminist art historian, I am drawn to craft, decoration, and women’s labor—themes central to 1970s feminist art.
+As a feminist art historian and artist, I am drawn to craft, decoration, and women’s issues including collaboration, question of greatness, gender dynamics, domestic labors, details—themes central to 1970s feminist art.
 Bricolage embodies making-do, resisting hierarchies between high/low, past/present, and intention/accident.
 It’s a space of freedom: to disrupt, reclaim, and reconstruct how we assign value.

 Social Media: